siffiejoe/lua-amalg/README.md

 like a transformation plugin module.
 It is called during amalgamation and may freely use external dependencies.
 The inflate module should be implemented as a self-contained pure Lua module as it is embedded into the amalgamation for the decompression step during runtime.
-The module exports a function taking the compressed input as a string and returning the decompressed output as string as well.
+This module exports a function taking the compressed input as a string and returning the decompressed output as string as well.

 There are currently three predefined plugins available: